Victor-Oyigeya/Manage-file-permissions-using-Linux-commands/README.md

 ![Screenshot 2024-09-04 222910](https://github.com/user-attachments/assets/3a726a0e-7d10-4a08-9fa5-ca6d0e5ffe13)

 The first line of the screenshot displays the command I entered, and the other lines display the output.
 The code lists all contents of the projects directory.
 I used the ls command with the -la option to display a detailed listing of the file contents that also returned hidden files.
-The output of my command indicates that there is one directory named drafts, one hidden file named <a style="background-color: lightblue; color: black;">.project_x.txt</a>, and five other project files.
+The output of my command indicates that there is one directory named drafts, one hidden file named .project_x.txt, and five other project files.
 The 10-character string in the first column represents the permissions set on each file or directory.

 ## Describe the permissions string
 The 10-character string can be deconstructed to determine who is authorized to access the file and their specific permissions.
 The characters and what they represent are as follows: